thuminhle59/Packaged-Food-Quality-Assessment-and-Recommendation/README.md

 **2. OCR for Additives Detection**

-When an image of ingredients is passed through Novous, with the help of Pytesseract, it can detect the additives in E-numbers and provide the information of side effects and usages
+When an image of ingredients is passed through Novous, with the help of Pytesseract, it can detect the additives in E-numbers and provide the information such as side effects and usages

 **3. Recommendation System with Content-based Filtering**